-◆ Mirror
+• Mirror

 If you turn the MIRROR function on, the image will be flipped.
 It is like the image in the mirror.
+The flip direction can be set to OFF or CENTER.

-♦ Video Standard
+Video Standard

 You can set the Video Standard to 50 Hz (PAL) or 60 Hz (NTSC) according to the video system in your country.